roby2014/gdl90/readme.md

 messages via onboard datalink.
 It broadcasts your aircraft's position, velocity, projected track, altitude and flight identification to other equipped aircraft in your vicinity, as well as to ground-based transceivers maintained by the FAA.

-Many ADS-B transponders (such as [uAvionix ping20Si](https://uavionix.com/products/ping20si/)) use this protocol for their I/O interface.
-With this crate, you can easily integrate one of those in your system.
+Many ADS-B transponders (such as [uAvionix ping20Si](https://uavionix.com/products/ping20si/)) use this protocol for their I/O interfaces.
+With this crate, you can easily integrate one of those in your *rusty* system.

 You can find the full specification [here](https://www.faa.gov/sites/faa.gov/files/air_traffic/technology/adsb/archival/GDL90_Public_ICD_RevA.PDF).